iammert/StatusView/README.md

         android:layout_height="48dp"
         app:dismissOnComplete="true" />
 ```
-If you want to use you own layout for statuses
+If you want to use your own layout for status
 ```java
 <iammert.com.library.StatusView
         android:id="@+id/status"